Unic-X/Kala-Bot/README.md

 ![gif](Examples/changToken.gif)

-Of course i have changed my TOKEN if u try to use the token
+Of course i have changed my TOKEN if u try to use it